2003–04 Detroit Pistons season

 In the first round of the playoffs, the Pistons defeated the Milwaukee Bucks in five games despite losing Game 2 at home.
 In the semifinals, they faced the New Jersey Nets who swept them in the Eastern Conference Finals in the previous year.
 The Pistons would win the first two games at home, but the Nets would put up a fight against the Pistons by winning 3 straight games to take a 3–2 series lead, which included a triple overtime win in Game 5 at The Palace.
 However, with the Pistons facing elimination, the Pistons were digging an early hole in Game 6, but the Pistons were able to erase a 13–2 deficit and never trailed for the remainder of the game as they would refuse to relinquish the lead to the Nets and win Game 6 81–75.
-In Game 7, the Pistons stingy defense held Jason Kidd to 0 points to defeat the Nets 90–69 to advance to the Eastern Conference Finals, where they defeated the top-seeded Indiana Pacers in a defensive six game series to earn their first appearance in the NBA Finals since 1990.
-In the Finals, the Pistons would pull off one of the greatest upsets in NBA history by defeating the heavily favored Los Angeles Lakers four games to one, winning their third overall championship and first since 1990.
+In Game 7, the Pistons stingy defense held Jason Kidd to 0 points to beat the Nets 90–69 to advance to the Eastern Conference Finals, where they defeated the top-seeded Indiana Pacers in a defensive six game series to earn their first appearance in the NBA Finals since 1990.
+In the Finals, the Pistons would pull off one of the greatest upsets in NBA Finals history by defeating the heavily favored Los Angeles Lakers four games to one, winning their third overall championship and first since 1990.
 Chauncey Billups was named Finals MVP.
 The 2004 Pistons are one of only three teams, alongside the 1951 Rochester Royals and 1979 Seattle Supersonics, to win an NBA title before 2021 without a single player named to the 2021 NBA 75th Anniversary Team.